 + Public transit accessible; $5 day pass grants access to the entire region

 + Local swimming pool $3 showers or $6 swim + sauna + hot tub

-+ 40 km to Victoria or 5 km to Sooke’s main core
++ 40 km to Victoria or 5 km to Sooke’s town centre

-+ Local attractions include: Sooke Potholes, ocean beaches and surfing, hiking trails for day hikes and extended hikes, City of Victoria, whale watching, award-winning breweries (Sooke Oceanside Brewing and Sooke Brewing) and distillery (Sheringham Point Distillery), temperate rainforest hikes, fishing, many fine arts and performance arts events, fabulous independent local coffee shop (The Stick in the Mud) and bakery cafes (Little Vienna, Jenny's Bakery, Shirley Delicious)
++ Local attractions include: Sooke Potholes; Sooke Regional Museum; ocean beaches; paddle boarding; kayaking; surfing and wind-surfing; hiking trails for day hikes and extended hikes (Juan de Fuca Trail); nearby City of Victoria; whale watching; award-winning breweries (Sooke Oceanside Brewing, Sooke Brewing, and Mad Dog Brewing) as well as distilleries (Sheringham Point Distillery, Island Shiners Distillery) and meadery (Tugwell Creek Honey Farm & Meadery), and a soon-to-be-opening cidery; fishing; many fine arts and performance arts events; fabulous independent local coffee shop (The Stick in the Mud) and bakery cafes (Little Vienna, Jenny's Bakery, Shirley Delicious)… the list goes on!

 Limited internet access